-We are recommending a preference that Advising meetings between students and parents with a teacher be done virtually by Zoom.
+We recommended a preference that advising meetings between students and parents with a teacher be done virtually by Zoom.
 However, if meetings are conducted in person at school, we ask that:

 Everyone maintain social distancing, wear a mask or face shield, and the meeting will be conducted outside or in a large, open area or classroom.